corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 1. Authenticate using mTLS
 1. Authenticate using JWT
-1. Execute Use Case Rate limit requests for teleTAN creation
+1. Execute Use Case rate limit requests for teleTAN creation
 1. Generate teleTAN (see also used cryptographic algorithms)
-	1.  use configured valid chars and configured length
+	1. Use configured valid chars and configured length
-	1.  calculate check sum and append it
+	1. Calculate check sum and append it
-	1.  persist teleTAN
+	1. Persist teleTAN
-1. return teleTAN
+1. Return teleTAN

 ###	Use Case Verify TAN